The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Causal structures and causal models

 Such causal structures can be represented conveniently by \textbf{directed acyclic graphs} (DAGs).
 A directed graph $G$ corresponds to a set of vertices and a set of directed edges among the vertices (a vertex cannot be connected to itself).
 The acyclic property asserts that there are no directed paths in the graph that begin and end at the same vertex.
 DAGs represent causal structures in the obvious manner: every variable in $\mathbf{V}$ is represented by a vertex, and for every pair of variables $\left\langle X,Y\right\rangle $ where $X$ is a direct cause of $Y,$ there is a directed edge in the graph between the associated vertices~\footnote{One can imagine more general notions of causation wherein directed cycles are allowed, but we will not consider such notions here.}.

 As is standard, we use the terminology of family relations in the obvious manner: if $X$ is a cause of $Y$, direct or mediated, then $X$ is said to be an \emph{ancestor} of $Y$, and $Y$ is said to be a \emph{descendent} of $X$.
 If $X$ is a direct cause of $Y$, then $X$ is said to be a \emph{parent} of $Y$.
+The set of all parents of a variable $X$ will be denoted $Pa(X)$ and the set of all nondescendents of a variable $X$ will be denoted $Nd(X)$.
 The variables in the causal structure that have no parents will be called \emph{exogenous}, while those with parents will be called \emph{endogenous}.

-A \textbf{deterministic causal model} consists of a causal structure and a set $\Theta$ of causal and probabilistic parameters.
+A \textbf{deterministic causal model} consists of a causal structure and a set $\Theta$ of causal and statistical parameters.
 The causal parameters describe the functional relations that fix the values of every variable $X$ given its parents $Pa(X)$ in the causal structure, that is, for every $X$ they describe a function $f$ specifying $X=f(Pa(X))$.
-The probabilistic parameters specify a probability distribution over the exogenous variables, that is, a distribution $P(X)$ for every exogenous $X$.
+The statistical parameters specify a probability distribution over the exogenous variables, that is, a distribution $P(X)$ for every exogenous $X$.

 An example of a deterministic causal model is given in Fig.~\ref{fig:detSTAB-graph}.